 Effects of SRM on the Carbon Cycle

-Relative to a high-GHG world without SRM, SRM would affect the carbon cycles through changes in sunlight, climate (e.g. temperature, precipitation, soil moisture, ocean circulation), and atmospheric chemistry (e.g. ozone) (Cao, 2018) (Section 4.6.3.3).
+Relative to a high-greenhouse gas (GHG) world without solar radiation modification (SRM), SRM would affect the carbon cycles through changes in sunlight, climate (e.g., temperature, precipitation, soil moisture, ocean circulation), and atmospheric chemistry (e.g., ozone; Section 4.6.3.3; Cao, 2018).
 Net SRM effects on the carbon cycle, relative to a world without SRM, depend on the change of individual factors, and interactions among them.